-- 276. National authorities may grant the use of the Emblem to a national entity, provided that the project, whether national or international, involves only World Heritage properties located on the same national territory.
-National authorities' decision should be guided by the Guidelines and Principles. - 277.
-States Parties are invited to provide the Secretariat with the names and addresses of the authorities in charge of managing the use of the Emblem.
+276. National authorities may grant the use of the Emblem to a national entity, provided that the project, whether national or international, involves only World Heritage properties located on the same national territory.
+National authorities' decision should be guided by the Guide-lines and Principles.

-Circular letter dated 14 April http://whc.unesco.org/circs/circ 99-4e.pdf
+277. States Parties are invited to provide the Secretariat with the names Circular letter dated 14 and addresses of the authorities in charge of managing the use of the April 1999 Emblem.

+http://whc.unesco.org/ circs/circ99-4e.pdf